0x2bc/community-repo/community-roadmap/OKRs-High-Level.md

-# High-level OKRs
+# High-level KPIs/Objectives

-The DAO has high level OKRs that it needs to focus and improve on.
+The DAO has high level KPIs/Objectives that it needs to focus and improve on.
 Below is a list of these high level OKRs.
-In the next paragraphs we will further break down these high level OKRs into individual OKRs for each working group.
+In the next paragraphs we will further break down these high level KPIs/Objectives into individual KPIs/Objectives for each working group.
 By focusing on these high level OKRs, we can ensure that all working groups have a clear understanding of the goals and objectives of the DAO.

 ## 1. Management efficiency